Siddhartha3252/Siddhartha3252/README.md

 - 📫 How to reach me **sidvastva@gmail.com**

-- ⚡ Fun fact **A data scientist spends 80% of their time cleaning data and the other 20% wishing it was already clean!🌍🤔**
+- ⚡ Fun fact **: A data scientist spends 80% of their time cleaning data and the other 20% wishing it was already clean!🌍🤔**

 <h3 align="left">Connect with me:</h3>
 <p align="left">